griffinschoenherr/Pet-Feeder-2021/README.md

 ![IMG_1673](https://user-images.githubusercontent.com/47340308/115760756-8f8cd180-a36f-11eb-8175-b1d52cb53f01.png)
 2. The servo is wired to the breadboard, for power, not the NodeMCU.
 3. The NodeMCU pin is wired to the servo for commends, as shown.
 4. The NodeMCU is grounded to the breadboard.
+It must share the same ground as the servo.
 5. NodeMCU power is independent of the servo.